Things You Should Know Before Choosing a Low Code vs No Code Platform

 Low code and no code platforms are changing the business world for organizations, large and small.
 No-code platforms have become popular because they provide a way for organizations to rapidly build websites and apps without spending thousands of dollars on developers or designers.
 Low-code platforms also allow users to work faster, with less overhead costs involved in creating an app or website.

 The recent COVID-19 pandemic has made several organizations automate their business processes and focus on digital transformation.
-The low code/no code platforms help business leaders to decide the requirements, accelerate automation projects and streamline workflows.
+The low code/no code platforms help business leaders decide the requirements, accelerate automation projects, and streamline workflows.
 Gartner estimates a growth of 22.6% in the global market for low code/no code platforms, reaching around $13.8 billion in 2021.
 By 2023, 50% of global enterprises are anticipated to adopt low code/no code applications in their companies.

 Low-code platforms help non-tech-savvy users create robust and customized applications without writing code.
 The low-code software you choose will depend on many factors, including your level of technical expertise and the intended use of your app.
 Low-code/no-code (LCNC) platforms are powerful tools that can be used by developers and IT teams when they want to build internal apps quickly or prototype solutions in an inexpensive way.